 Virtual reality focuses on the creation of a virtual world that users can interact with.
-VR uses software to generate realistic images, sounds and other sensations that replicate a real environment (or create an imaginary setting), and simulate a user’s physical presence in this environment, experienced or controlled by movement of the body.
-Virtual world tries to be a complete replacement of the real world in the perception of the user.
+VR uses software to generate realistic images, sounds and other sensations that replicate a real environment (or create an imaginary setting) and simulate a user’s physical presence in this environment, experienced or controlled by movement of the body.
+The virtual world tries to be a complete replacement of the real world in the perception of the user.
 Complete VR can be experienced by wearing VR gears.

 What is Augmented Reality (AR)?